fciuffetelli/bikeshare_udacity/README.md

 *Main functions:*

-**1. get_filters:** function gets input form the user to filter data being analyzed.
+> **get_filters:** function gets input form the user to filter data being analyzed.
 User selects city, month, and day of the week.

-**2. load_data:** function takes as input the filter specified by user and creates a pandas DataFrame :bar_chart:
+> **load_data:** function takes as input the filter specified by user and creates a pandas DataFrame :bar_chart:

-**3. time_stats:** Display statistics on travel times.
+> **time_stats:** Display statistics on travel times.
 Provides input into the month, day, and hour with most trips.
 Also provides the count of trips for each :calendar::clock130:

-**4. station_stats:** Displays statistics on the most popular stations to start, end, and combination start to end a trip.
+> **station_stats:** Displays statistics on the most popular stations to start, end, and combination start to end a trip.
 Provides count of trips for each :station::bicyclist:

-**5. trip_duration_stats:** Displays statistics on the total and average trip duratio :watch::chart_with_upwards_trend:
+> **trip_duration_stats:** Displays statistics on the total and average trip duratio :watch::chart_with_upwards_trend:

-**6. user_stats:**  Displays statistics on users including count of user types, count of user gender, and youngest, oldest, and most common riders :couple:
+> **user_stats:**  Displays statistics on users including count of user types, count of user gender, and youngest, oldest, and most common riders :couple:

-**7. display_data:** gives user option see to raw data.
+> **display_data:** gives user option see to raw data.

 ### Files used